 - DWR has been applied to the whole bag for further weather protection.

-- Around the bag are magnetic fidlocks that are very pleasant to open and shut.
+- Around the bag are magnetic flocks that are very pleasant to open and shut.

-- The back panel and shoulder straps of the harness system are made of thick LOFT foam.
+- The back panel and shoulder straps of the harness system are thick LOFT foam.

-- The sternum strap, as well as a few other locations on the pack, include Woojin plastic hardware.
+- The sternum strap and a few other locations on the pack include Woojin plastic hardware.

 Components from Outside

 Let’s start with the harness system for the external components.
 The straps are sufficiently thick and robust to provide a pleasant carrying experience.
 And, as a side note, they did seem a little too thick at first, but as we’ve worn them in and broken them in, they’ve become more comfortable.

 The straps include two nylon loops that may be used to connect other accessories, such as those from Boundary Supply.
 Unfortunately, the sternum strap attachment method is also present, which isn’t ideal.
 It’s slipped out several times while we’ve been using the pack, including once without our involvement.